ChengruiHan/chengruihan.github.io/_pages/about.md

 I am an undergraduate majoring in data science and big data technology.

-Mathematica is the language of nature.
+Mathematics is the language of nature.
 I firmly believe numbers and geometry imply the whole mathematics.
 Many great theories tend to be extremely mathematically elegant.

 I'm obsessed with neural networks and trying to build a theory of neural network systems through rigorous mathematical theory.